elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     1 1049kB 8590MB 8589MB primary ext3

 Notice the file system field is filled out, this happens after you do a **mkfs** on it.
 If you look in the previous section that field was blank.
-So let&#8217;s remove the partition and re-add it as a swap partition:
+So let's remove the partition and re-add it as a swap partition:

     [root@rhel01 ~]# parted /dev/sdb
     GNU Parted 2.1